Leukotriene B4 receptor 2: Prostate cancer

-Uninary bladder cancer
+Urinary bladder cancer

 LTB4 and 12(S)-HETE stimulate the invasiveness in an in vitro Matrigel invasion assay of highly malignant human 253 J-BV urinary bladder cancer cell; their activity in this assay is completely inhibited by a pharmacological inhibition or siRNA knockdown of BLT2 receptors.
 The expression of 5-lipoxygenase, 5-lipoxygenase-activating protein, 12-lipoxygenase (enzymes synthesizing LTB4 and 12(S)-HETE, respectively) as wells as LTB4 and 12(S)-HETE were substantially elevated in these cells.
 Pretreatment of these cells with an inhibitor of BLT2 receptors, reduced their tumor forming ability after injection into mice; intraperitoneal injections of LY255283 into the mice also decreased the metastasis-forming ability of the cells after injection in the urinary bladder.
 Finally, BLT2 receptor protein was over expressed by the malignant tissues of human urinary bladder cancer and this expression was positively associated with the severity of this cancer.
 The action of BLT2 receptors, similar to their actions on prostate cancer cells, appeared to involve the receptors activation of the NOX, reactive species of oxygen, NK-κB pathway.
 These results suggest that BLT2 receptors contribute to the aggressiveness and progression of human urinary bladder cancer.